Codesee-io/opensourcehub/README.md

 **First-time setup:**

-1. check out this repository and navigate into it with `cd oss-port`
+1. check out this repository and navigate into it with `cd opensourcehub`
 2. install the dependencies: `yarn`

 🚀 When you've completed the setup steps, run the app: